gutbash/lmm-graph-vision/README.md

 1. `{{content}}` for the text prompt
 2. `{{image}}` for the image prompt

-The following example shows the same message lists as the previous examples using template keys:
+The following example shows the same message lists as the previous examples using message keys:

 ```python
 from evaluation.models.messages.message import UserMessage, SystemMessage, AssistantMessage, ImageMessage, BaseMessage